New Mexico governor joins US conservation challenge

 Lujan Grisham, a Democrat, said she wants to “bring people together” in New Mexico for the initiative that she hopes will make a difference for decades to come.

-Her executive order calls for the creation of committee made up of key state agencies and others to draft a plan for reaching the goal.
+Her executive order calls for the creation of a committee made up of key state agencies to draft a plan for reaching the goal.
 The group will meet four times a year and report back annually to the governor.

 “I just want action,” Lujan Grisham said before signing the order, “but if you don’t have a guide … we’re not going to get every opportunity that we deserve.”